 We analyse the current climate of internet opening and closings in Iran and propose recommendations to the Iranian government, technology companies, and civil society inline with international law.

-Our latest brief on developments for internet freedoms in Iran comes at a particularly important time, following the protests which broke out in December 2017.
-In this instalment, we document how Iranian authorities responded to the protests through arrests, online surveillance, shutting down international traffic, and imposing temporary bans on Telegram and Instagram platforms.
+In this instalment, we document how Iranian authorities responded to the 2017–2018 protests through arrests, online surveillance, shutting down international traffic, and imposing temporary bans on Telegram and Instagram platforms.
 We look at what these developments mean for internet freedoms promised by Rouhani’s administration.
 One thing is clear: the seeds planted previously for a closed ‘National Information Network’, controlled by the State can no longer be taken as a benign threat following the latest internet shutdowns, blockings, and unlawful arrests used by authorities to quell the protests.

 As well as outlining the Iranian government’s obligations to deliver internet freedoms, we make recommendations to technology companies such as Google and Telegram to help make the Internet safe, secure and accessible for Iranians.